 Although researchers have claimed that it is difficult to track down koalas considering how they keep moving around, they still believe that the population of these tree-dwelling species is in steep decline.
 Since May 2012, places such as Queensland, New South Wales, and the Australian Capital Territory have officially listed koalas as vulnerable.
 As reported by Daily Mail.

-And even during 2017, there was a report that hinted at the extinction of koala bears.
-According to RSPCA and WWF-Australia, the report stated that koalas have been facing extinction amid deforestation.
-The report noted that “the enormous extent of suffering and death caused makes tree-clearing the single greatest animal welfare crisis."
+And even during 2017, there was a report based on RSPCA and WWF-Australia that said “the enormous extent of suffering and death caused makes tree-clearing the single greatest animal welfare crisis."

 It added: “Yet it is largely unmonitored and unstudied, and neglected in wildlife policy and law.”
 The conservation group also claimed that the animals could disappear in Queensland and New South Wales within a few years.